 Related: Las Vegas burlesque shows.

 Drag Shows On The Strip

-Liquid Drag Brunch at TI: This drag show takes place at Senor Frogs at TI on the north end of the Strip and borrows talent from Rupaul’s Drag Race.
+This drag show takes place at Senor Frogs at TI on the north end of the Strip and borrows talent from Rupaul’s Drag Race.
 Queens making an appearance include Shannel and Yara Sofia among others.
 Better yet, you’ll have access to an open bar for the duration of the show.
-Shows occur at both 11 am and 2 pm and tickets can be snagged in advance here.
+Shows occur at both 11 am and 2 pm.

 Drag Shows On Fremont Street

 Diva Royale calls Cat’s Meow in Neonopolis home and uniquely aims to impersonate celebrities like Dolly Parton, Celine Dion, Adele, Nicki Minaj, and Whitney Houston among others.